What Kind of Toothpaste to Use

 Some people experience teeth sensitivity and have pain when eating or drinking.

-A sensitivity toothpaste contains compounds (such as strontium chloride and potassium nitrate) that block the nerves in the teeth from sensing hot and cold.
-It may take several weeks for this to work, and it’s a good idea to continue using it to feel relief in the future.
+A sensitive toothpaste contains compounds (such as strontium chloride and potassium nitrate) that block the nerves in the teeth from sensing hot and cold temperatures.
+It may take several weeks for this to take effect, and it’s a good idea to continue using it to find relief in the future.

 Coffee drinkers – where ya at? ☕️

-Whitening toothpastes are perfect for those who drink a lot of coffee or dark tea or who have yellowing teeth.
+Whitening toothpastes are ideal for those who drink a lot of coffee or dark tea and have yellowing teeth.
 While they can’t change the color of your teeth or remove a deep stain, whitening toothpaste removes surface stains with its abrasive agents that polish the teeth.
+It is best to avoid charcoal toothpastes as they are too abrasive and will remove enamel from the teeth.
+If removing stains from your teeth is a goal, teeth whitening may be a more effective option.

 The Most Important Thing

-While some toothpastes are better for certain situations, it’s most important that you are using toothpaste at all and brushing and flossing regularly.
+While some toothpastes are better suited for certain situations, it’s most important that you use some kind of toothpaste and brush and floss regularly.
 If you’re not sure which type of toothpaste is best for you, we’d be happy to chat with you about it.

 Remember, consultation appointments are always free at Meyer Orthodontics.
 We hope to see you soon!